-- (b) minimise contact with other persons in Victoria (except in an emergency); and - (c) practise physical distancing; and - (d) keep detailed records of each place they stop (including accommodation) in Victoria; and

-- (e) wear a face covering in all public places, unless the person is exempt from the requirement to wear a face covering in accordance with the Stay at Home Directions (Victoria); and - (f) if applicable, wear a face covering during each flight to Victoria unless the person is exempt from the requirement to wear a face covering in accordance with the Stay at Home Directions (Victoria). - (4) A transit permit: - (a) is valid for 24 hours from the time the person first enters Victoria (unless revoked earlier); and - (b) may only be used once by a person to enter Victoria during the validity period in subclause (a).
+- (b) minimise contact with other persons in Victoria (except in an emergency); and - (c) practise physical distancing; and - (d) keep detailed records of each place they stop (including accommodation) in Victoria; and - (e) wear a face covering in all public places unless, in accordance with the Directions currently in force, an exception from the requirement to wear a face covering applies to the person; and - (f) if applicable, wear a face covering during each flight to Victoria unless, in accordance with the Directions currently in force, an exception from the requirement to wear a face covering applies to the person. - (4) A transit permit: - (a) is valid for 24 hours from the time the person first enters Victoria (unless revoked earlier); and - (b) may only be used once by a person to enter Victoria during the validity period in subclause (a).